Xaeroxe/nitro-game-engine/README.md

 * Rebindable keys and input axes exist and can be queried by Components.
 * The ECS is in place, allowing users to create GameObjects and extend them by attaching Components.
 * Components receive messages from the engine which allow the components to respond to events as they occur.

-# Objectives for the near future
-* Add layer masking support.
-* Facilitate easy setup of multiplayer games.
-* Improve asset import (Current asset system is just based on the filesystem.)
-* Create a scene editor
-* Implement a GUI editor that allows users to visually design a GUI WYSIWYG style.
-* Add an animation editor that allows for easy GUI creation of animations

-# Objectives for the distant future
-* Extend the engine to work in 3D
-* Implement importing of existing 3D animations
-* "Locomotion" type system to allow animations to respond to the game environment.
-* Implement a lighting system that can compete with State of the Art commercial engines.
-* Anything beyond this is too far out to plan at this time.

 # Building the engine
 Nitro has three major C based dependencies that will need to be setup on your dev machine: